wongamanda/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/lab-4-bing_search.md

 1. Press <kbd>F5</kbd> to run the app.

-This time, let's run our completed app in the Agents Playground within Azure AI Foundry:

-1. In Azure AI Foundry, click "Agents" in the left hand nav
-1. Select your AI Foundtry project
-2. Select your agent: "Contoso Sales Agent"
-3. In the right pane, click "Try in Playground".

-    !!! tip
-        You may need to click the "Refresh" button on the "Create and debug your agents" page if you already had it open.

-You will see a chat window with a field at the bottom where you can enter your queries.

 ### Start a Conversation with the Agent

 The agent combines data from the Contoso sales database, the Tents Data Sheet, and Bing Search to provide comprehensive responses, so the results will vary depending on the query.